 Heat oven at 350F.
 Place Naans on cookie sheets (dark are best), drizzle olive oil on them and then grind the Italian seasoning. (go light with the oil or they will become soggy).
 Place a couple of spoonfuls of crushed tomatoes on each Naan spreading it with the back of the spoon then lightly salt and grind just a tad more of the Italian seasoning.
 Sprinkle some oregano.
 Lastly spread the Shredded mozzarella on top (too much mozzarella = soggy).
 Place on the bottom oven rack.
 Bake between 12-15 min depending on how golden you like your cheese and then, Buon Appetito!🍕😍

 Growing up I always loved boxed Mac & Cheese.
-I remember asking my sister to put some in the yearly Christmas box she would mail us in Italy.
+I remember asking my sister to put some in the yearly Christmas box she would mail to Italy.
 Oh, how that taste reminded me of being a kid living in the U.S. Nowadays our foods are more processed than ever.
 Potential harmful chemicals (phthalates) were found even in Organic brands of boxed Mac & Cheese and about a year ago I completely took it off as an option for a meal, no matter in how much of a desperate time pinch I was.
-Wholefoods does sell trays of ready to bake Mac & Cheese, however, it takes 30-45 minutes to bake when I can prepare my own using mostly Organic ingredients and in less time than that!
-I tried different Instant pot recipes to make an easy and creamy Mac & Cheese.
-After several failed attempts, I was able to reach the consistency and taste of our liking.
-Thank God for the Instant Pot (see here for Amazon price).
-I buy blocks of cheese and shred it myself but you can find organic shredded Cheddar at Wholefood or your local supermarket (not sure about finding shredded fontina cheese).
+I then started to buy Amy’s frozen Organic Mac & Cheese, however, it takes the same amount of time to microwave it as it does to prepare my own in the Instant Pot.
+After trying different Instant Pot Mac & Cheese recipes, I was finally able to reach the consistency and taste of our liking.
+Thank God for the Instant Pot!
 Follow my recipe or use it as a baseline to tweak it to your liking.

-16 oz Organic whole wheat elbow pasta with 4 cups of water.
+16 oz Organic whole wheat elbow pasta + (4-5 C of water for cooking).

 2 tsp salt

 How quick, easy and nutritional eggs are!
 We love our eggs.
-Whenever we can we buy them fresh from our neighbor (what a difference in taste from store bought), but during South Florida’s hot summer those hens don’t like to cooperate and we have to get our Organic Eggs at Wholefoods.
+Whenever we can we buy them fresh from our neighbor (what a difference in taste from store-bought), but during South Florida’s hot summer those hens don’t like to cooperate and we have to get our Organic Eggs at the store.
 This Frittata is an easy quick recipe to make but keep in mind it requires about 40min to cook, with prep time that would be one hour from beginning to end.
 Warning: it’s Delicious!🤤

 12 large Organic Eggs